ENCYCLOPEDIC ENTRY

 Dead Zone

 Dead zones are low-oxygen, or hypoxic, areas in the world’s oceans and lakes.
-Because most organisms need oxygen to live, few organisms can survive in hypoxic conditions.
+Because most organisms need oxygen to live, few can survive in hypoxic conditions.

 Grades